Vocational Enrichment Programme: Biomedically Informed Yoga for the Individual

 CPD10 Compassion Focussed Yoga Therapy and Meditation Teacher Training with Dr James Kirby (November 11-14, 2022)

 CPD06 Mindfulness for a Meaningful Life (Year-round monthly Fridays 9:30-12:30; 11 classes for 33 hours course)

-CPD07 Kundalini Yoga and Meditation Teacher Training with Dr Shanti Kaur Khalsa** (TBA, 2022)
+CPD07 Kundalini Yoga and Meditation Teacher Training with Dr Shanti Kaur Khalsa** (May, 2022)

 Detailed information on specialty intensive training electives (CPD’s) available here

 **Courses featuring special overseas or interstate guests incur an additional $250 deposit to be paid upfront on CPD booking.